 About the Author

-Matthew Burton is a Dutch & European Patent Attorney at NLO (www.nlo.eu) in The Hague, The Netherlands.
+Matthew Burton was a Dutch & European Patent Attorney at NLO (www.nlo.eu) in The Hague, The Netherlands.
 Matthew supports clients across the Food & Agri space, including start-ups, multinationals and VC’s.
-Feel free to contact Matthew via email@example.com with any enquires.